C-Forge/typechain-polkadot/packages/typechain-compiler/README.md

       --typechainGeneratedPath  Typechain generated path               [string]
       --contractsRoot      Contracts root path                         [string]
-      --regex              Regex to filter contract names             [string]
+      --regex              Regex to filter contract names             [string] --verifiable        Use verifiable (docker) build              [boolean]

   -h, --help               Show help                                   [boolean]
 ```

+### Note about verifiable builds

+1. If you want to use verifiable builds, you need to have Docker installed on your machine.
+To use verifiable builds, you need to pass `--verifiable` flag to the compiler or set `verifiable` field in the config file to `true`.
+Note, that `verifiable` flag overrides `release` flag as verifiable builds are always compiled in release mode.
+2. The image's version is determined by `cargo contract` - should correlate with its version.